jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

-To counter this increase in cost for such geometries or non-uniform charge distributions, we follow a non-uniform splitting approach first published in \cite{Engblom2010OnWS}: Instead of requiring strictly cubic simulation boxes, we allow rectangles of arbitrary shape and size and split not in the geometric center, but at the median value of the coordinates.
+To counter this increase in cost for such geometries or non-uniform charge distributions, we follow a non-uniform splitting approach first published in \cite{engblomWellseparatedSetsFast2010}: Instead of requiring strictly cubic simulation boxes, we allow rectangles of arbitrary shape and size and split not in the geometric center, but at the median value of the coordinates.
 More specifically, boxes are subdivided as follows: \begin{enumerate} \item Find the longest side of the box along the principal axes by examining maxima and minima of the particle positions in the box. \item Split the box perpendicular to the corresponding axis direction by finding the median value of the particle coordinates on this axis and partitioning the position array into a half lower than the median and a half greater than the median. \item Repeat the above procedure for each half.
-The depth of this recursion is limited to a user-defined number of splits $s$ per level, such that each box has exactly $2^{s}$ children. \end{enumerate} As can be seen above, we permit an arbitrary number of children per box and split perpendicular to the longest side of the box.
-The parameter $s$ can then be used to e.g. balance the cost of near- and far-field interactions.
-Note that currently, $s$ is set globally, i.e. every box is split into the same number of children.
-Furthermore, the default value in jaxFMM is $s=3$, similar to the uniform splitting case.
+The depth of this recursion is limited to a user-defined number of splits $s$ per level, such that each box has exactly $2^{s}$ children. \item Generate levels until each box holds no more than $N_\text{max}$ particles. \end{enumerate} As can be seen above, we permit an arbitrary number of children per box and split perpendicular to the longest side of the box.
+The parameters $s$ and $N_\text{max}$ are used to balance the cost of near- and far-field interactions: Increasing $N_\text{max}$ or $s$ decreases tree depth and results in a higher number of near-field interactions.
+This increase in near-field cost is accompanied by a higher accuracy, since the near-field is computed analytically.
+Additionally, $s$ controls the lower bound of the number of particles per box $N_\text{box}$, $N_\text{max}/2^s < N_\text{box} \leq N_\text{max}$, which has similar implications on accuracy and performance.
+Note that $s$ could be set individually on each level, but is set globally in jaxFMM, i.e. every box is split into the same number of children.
 Figure \ref{fig:DNA_hierarch} shows an example hierarchy generated by jaxFMM.